 Disabled federal employees who did not pay FICA taxes are not eligible for SSDI, but may be eligible for Medicare.
 A person should check with their insurance plan and their human resources department in weighing their option to enroll in Medicare.

 When applying for Social Security Disability Insurance, one should apply as soon as the above criteria is met.
 A applicant should not wait for a doctor’s documentation to be sent to SSDI first.
 There is a mandatory 5 month waiting period which starts the month after making the application.
 An individual can apply for SSDI benefits for up to 12 months before their actual diagnosis was made, if the disability occurred before then.
 However, the 5 month waiting period will be calculated into this time frame.
 For example, in order to receive retroactive benefits for the full 12 months prior to diagnosis, it must demonstrate that the disability occurred 17 months before the application was submitted.

 Supplemental Security Income (SSI) provides cash benefits for individuals who are 65 or older, blind or disabled and who have little or no income.
 Every person who applies for Social Security Disability Insurance (SSDI) is screened for eligibility for SSI.
 A person may be eligible for Supplemental Security Income (SSI) payments even during the 5 month waiting period for SSDI.
 SSI recipients are also eligible for Medicare.

 Medicaid is a health insurance program for individuals with no or little income.
 In Massachusetts it is referred to as Mass Health.
 It is a state and federal program and benefits vary from state to state.
-In Massachusetts, the state sponsored Options Program can offer significant assistance to patients with ALS who need Personal Care Attendants (PCAs).
-The Options Program is available only to individuals who have Mass Health.
+In Massachusetts, the state-sponsored Options Counseling Program can offer significant assistance to patients with ALS who need Personal Care Attendants (PCAs).
+The Options Counseling Program is available only to individuals who have Mass Health.

 Applying for Social Security Disability (SSDI)